joepie91/nzbspider/README.md

 pick one for every search query.
 If not specified, the OS default is used.

+Using `--skip` you can specify a newline-delimited file that contains all release names that should be skipped, no matter what.
+This works in both modes.

 ### Release list

 This is a text file, specified with the `--list` parameter, that